UmerMehmood1/KnowledgeBaseChatbot/README.md

      }
      ```

-## Step 5: Generate the Urdu `.of` File
+## Step 6: Generate the Urdu `.of` File
    - After modifying the code, run the `rebuild.sh` script to rebuild the project and generate the Urdu `.of` file.

-## Step 6: Place the Urdu `.of` File in the Correct Directory
+## Step 7: Place the Urdu `.of` File in the Correct Directory
 1. **Move the Urdu `.of` File**:
    - Once the `.of` file is generated, move it to the `DocCreator/data/font/` directory:
      ```bash
      mv urdu.of ~/DocCreator/data/font/
      ```

-## Step 7: Create Custom Keyboard for Urdu
+## Step 8: Create Custom Keyboard for Urdu
 1. **Navigate to the Keyboards Directory**:
    - Go to the `keyboards` directory inside the `DocCreator` project:
      ```bash
      cd ~/DocCreator/keyboards
      ```

-2. **Create a Custom Keyboard for Urdu**:
-   - Implement the custom keyboard layout for Urdu input by modifying the keyboard files.

-## Step 8: Final Testing
-1. **Run the DocCreator Project**:
-   - After completing all the steps, run the project to test the functionality of the custom Urdu font and the Urdu keyboard:
-     ```bash
-     ~/installed/DocCreator/bin/DocCreator
-     ```

-2. **Verify the Font and Keyboard**:
+2. **Create the `urdu_keyboard.cpp` File**:
-   - Ensure that the Urdu font is properly loaded and applied to the labels.
-   - Verify that the custom Urdu keyboard works as expected.
+   - Create a new file called `urdu_keyboard.cpp` and define the custom Urdu keyboard layout in it.

-## Conclusion
+   - Add the logic for handling input and keys in this file.

 You have successfully set up the **DocCreatorMakeFont** project, added a custom Urdu font, and created the corresponding `.of` file.
 Additionally, you have implemented a custom keyboard for Urdu input in your application.